ryantd42/NY-Legislative-Git/2023/A3245D-2023/bill.md

-  committee -- reported from committee, advanced  to  a  third  reading, amended  and  ordered  reprinted,  retaining its place on the order of third reading -- again amended on third  reading,  ordered  reprinted, retaining its place on the order of third reading
+  committee -- reported from committee, advanced  to  a  third  reading, amended  and  ordered  reprinted,  retaining its place on the order of third reading -- again amended on third  reading,  ordered  reprinted, retaining  its place on the order of third reading -- again amended on third reading, ordered reprinted, retaining its place on the order  of third reading

- AN ACT to amend the general business law, in relation to requiring busi- nesses to notify consumers of an upcoming automatic renewal or contin- uous service charge thirty days prior to such charge
+ AN ACT to amend the general business law, in relation to requiring busi- nesses to notify consumers of an upcoming automatic renewal or contin- uous service charge forty-five days prior to such charge

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS: